 For more information on how we can help your family, contact us at (703) 685-1070 (Falls Church office) and (703) 866-0433 (Springfield office)

-Children’s Speech and Language Services, Inc. is excited to continue offering our feeding groups.
-The group integrates a combination of the best feeding methods to meet your individual child’s needs.
+Happy Graduates!
+Children’s Speech and Language Services, Inc. in the Falls Church office is excited to continue offering our feeding groups through our EMBRACE Feeding Program.
+The group integrates a combination of the best feeding methods to meet your child’s individual needs.
 The goals of the program include:

 - Learning to have positive experiences with food.